StarlingXWeb/starlingx-website/src/pages/blog/starlingx-configurable-power-management.md

 ## Operation

-The Kubernetes Power Manager StarlingX app, when disabled, does not offer any change in StarlingX standard behavior (keeping the system running at maximum performance the entire time).
+The Kubernetes Power Manager StarlingX app, when disabled, does not affect the StarlingX standard behavior (keeping the system running at maximum performance the entire time).
 When activated, however, the power management system allows the user to apply power settings as needed under conditions described below.

-The power manager system is based on four standard power profiles and possible user-customized profiles.
+The power manager system is based on four standard power profiles and possible user-defined profiles.
 The default profiles *performance*, *balanced-performance*, *balanced-power* and *power* are automatically configured during the installation process.
 Whenever a certain application needs high performance, for example, the power profile *performance* must be declared in its deployment file.
 The power manager, in turn, configures the profile on the CPU(s) assigned by Kubernetes to the Pod.
 It is up to the user to create new profiles as needed.
 All cores not assigned to a Pod, or idle, will have their power profile set to wide frequency (minimum equals the minimum supported by the processor and maximum equals the maximum supported), as currently occurs in the system without power control.

 The user is free to change the C-States individually, indicating which states a certain core can assume, or by group, indicating which states the cores of a certain power profile can assume.
 All the functionalities accessible to the user can be controlled by applying appropriate yaml files.
 It is important to note that the user is free to modify the power settings of the cores intended for system support (platform cores), but all these settings are overwritten during the lock/unlock process, to maintain the integrity of the system.

 After installing the Kubernetes Power Manager StarlingX app, it is necessary to enable it on the desired hosts by setting the label *power-management=enabled*, which triggers the removal of the limitation of C-State C0 on nodes where the worker function is present.

-## End-user impacts
+## Usage Impact

-Some SysInv/Horizon commands were deprecated with Kubernetes Power Manager integration (see all user configurable parameters on [Host CPU MHz Parameters Configuration](https://docs.starlingx.io/node_management/kubernetes/host-cpu-mhz-parameters-configuration-d9ccf907ede0.html)).
+With integrating Kubernetes Power Manager some SysInv/Horizon commands got deprecated starting with the 9.0 release of StarlingX (see all user configurable parameters on [Host CPU MHz Parameters Configuration](https://docs.starlingx.io/node_management/kubernetes/host-cpu-mhz-parameters-configuration-d9ccf907ede0.html)).

 ## Performance Impact